 Overstocked forested areas abut cabins in the Bucks Lake Project area.

-Project Funded: At the June 2nd SNC Board Meeting, the project was awarded $465,500 to complete approximately 500 acres of forest fuels thinning on National Forest lands around Lake Davis and the Round Valley Reservoir.
+In September 2016 the Sierra Nevada Conservancy awarded $464,025 to complete approximately 200 acres of forest fuels thinning on National Forest lands around residences in the Bucks Lake area.

 A dense stand of untreated conifers on Plumas National Forest land.

 Adjacent residential property, cleared and underburned by the landowner.

 Butterfly Twain Fuels and Forest Health